Lee Jun-ho: Acting career

-In 2023, Lee starred in the romantic-comedy drama King the Land alongside Im Yoon-ah.
-Lee shared that he wanted to choose a project with a different atmosphere from what he had done previously and something that would be an easy watch.
-King the Land garnered significant international attention, becoming the most-watched non-English show on Netflix during its broadcasting run and accumulating the most viewed hours among all shows in the second half of 2023.
-Lee ranked first among all actors in the July brand-reputation rankings published by KBRI.
-Lee became the first idol-actor to win the Grand Prize at the APAN Star Awards and retained the Grand Prize for Actor of the Year at the Asia Artist Awards.
-In the same year, Lee made cameo appearances in Celebrity, helmed by Confession's director Kim Cheol-kyu, and My Dearest, starring Namkoong Min, his co-star from Good Manager.
+In 2023, Lee starred in the romantic comedy drama King the Land alongside Lim Yoona.
+Lee said that he wanted to choose a project with a different atmosphere from his previous work and one that would be easy to watch.
+The drama achieved widespread international popularity, becoming the most-watched non-English show on Netflix during its broadcast run and accumulating the most viewed hours among all shows in the second half of 2023.
+He ranked first among actors in the July brand-reputation rankings published by KBRI.
+Lee became the first idol-actor to win the Grand Prize (Daesang) at the APAN Star Awards and retained the Grand Prize (Daesang) for Actor of the Year at the Asia Artist Awards.
+In the same year, he made cameo appearances in Celebrity, helmed by Confession's director Kim Cheol-kyu, and My Dearest, starring Namkoong Min, his co-star from Good Manager.

-In 2024, he was cast as the lead in the Netflix superhero drama Cashero.

-In October 2025, Lee starred in the tvN drama Typhoon Family set during the 1997 financial crisis alongside Kim Min-ha.
-Lee also recorded the track "Did You See The Rainbow?," which serves as the opening theme for the show.
-Following the premiere, Lee Jun-ho’s performance as Kang Tae-poong was widely acclaimed for its emotional depth and subtle expressiveness.
-Critics and viewers praised his balance of humor, vulnerability, and growth, with writer Jang Hyun noting his ability to embody the "nation’s son, boyfriend, and CEO."
-His portrayal was seen as a key strength of the series, reinforcing his reputation as a versatile and bankable lead.
-On October 21, it was announced that Lee will hold the "Typhoon Family Drama Fan Meeting" starting in Tokyo on December 14, with stops in Taipei on December 27 and 28, Macau on January 17, and concluding in Bangkok on January 31, 2026.
-Lee ranked first among all actors in the November brand-reputation rankings published by KBRI.